Pjj0417/swin-CRM/README.md

 This repository provides code examples and reference implementations related to the paper:

 > **A Dynamic Swin-CRM-Based Contrastive Self-Supervised Framework for Train Driver Fatigue Detection**
-> *IEEE Internet of Things Journal (under review)*

-The current release provides an example implementation based on **Swin-MAE with DWMM**, demonstrating masked image reconstruction and deformable window modeling for train driver fatigue representation learning.
+The current release provides representative implementations for train driver fatigue recognition, including an example based on **Swin-MAE with DWMM** for self-supervised visual representation learning.

 ---